 Figure 2.
-Cumulative Estimated Number of Lives Saved by Child Restraints, 1975-2000
+Cumulative Estimated Number of Lives Saved by Child Restraints, 1975-2001

-"From 1975 through 2000, an estimated 4,816 lives were saved by child restraints."

-Restraint Use

-In 2000, NHTSA conducted the National Occupant Protection Use Survey (NOPUS).
-The overall observed shoulder belt use rate was 71 percent, compared to 69 percent observed in 1998, 61 percent in 1996, and 58 percent in 1994.

-The reported restraint use rate among all occupants of passenger cars involved in fatal crashes was 59 percent in 2000.
-The use rate for drivers was higher (62 percent), and the highest use rate was reported for children age 4 and under (73 percent).
+"From 1975 through 2001, an estimated 5,085 lives were saved by child restraints."
+Restraint Use In 2002, NHTSA conducted the National Occupant Protection Use Survey (NOPUS).
+The overall observed shoulder belt use rate was 75 percent, compared to 71 percent observed in 2000, 69 percent in 1998, 61 percent in 1996, and 58 percent in 1994.
+The reported restraint use rate among all occupants of passenger cars involved in fatal crashes was 61 percent in 2001.
+The use rate for drivers was higher (64 percent), and the highest use rate was reported for children age 4 and under (74 percent).
 For more information:

-Information on occupant protection is available from the National Center for Statistics and Analysis, NRD-31, 400 Seventh Street, S.W., Washington, D.C.
+Information on occupant protection is available from the National Center for Statistics and Analysis, NPO-121, 400 Seventh Street, S.W., Washington, D.C.
 20590.
 NCSA information can also be obtained by telephone or by fax-on-demand at 1-800-934-8517.
 FAX messages should be sent to (202) 366-7078.
-General information on highway traffic safety can be accessed by Internet users at http://www.nhtsa.dot.gov/people/ncsa.
+General information on highway traffic safety can be accessed by Internet users at http://www-nrd.nhtsa.dot.gov/people/ncsa.
 To report a safety-related problem or to inquire about motor vehicle safety information, contact the Auto Safety Hotline at 1-800-424-9393.
+Other fact sheets available from the National Center for Statistics and Analysis are Overview, Alcohol, Older Population, Speeding, Children, Young Drivers, Pedestrians, Pedalcyclists, Motorcycles, Large Trucks, School Transportation-Related Crashes, State Traffic Data, and State Alcohol Estimates.
+Detailed data on motor vehicle traffic crashes are published annually in Traffic Safety Facts: A Compilation of Motor Vehicle Crash Data from the Fatality Analysis Reporting System and the General Estimates System.